slerman12/BrokenWisdoms-V2-in-progress/9-Early-Work-in-Program.md

 >
 > Can also show a time lapse heat map of the green/blue Glutamate/GABA spiking regions

-Note: This would be somebody's thesis in 2018.
+Note: This would be somebody's thesis in 2018, stretched to 100 pages.

 ## Long-Term Memory
 **2018 - today**